CentraleSupelec/aristote-dispatcher/workers/README.md

 ## Configuration

 In this section, we detail all the environment variables you can set to configure the sender and the consumer, the required and optional ones and their default value.
+You can configure these variables using Helm Chart (more information in the `README.md` at the root of this repository).

 ### Sender